In February 2018, I had the privilege of spending five days at the Fairmont Chateau Lake Louise.

 TIP: Look for ergonomically designed mitts.
 More than likely, a slight curve will be built into the mitt to allow for a better grip on objects.

 9. Merino Wool Socks – Whether I’m at home or in a cold climate, warm feet are important to me because my feet are always cold.
 I did my research and found a pair of over-the-calf socks made with merino wool, nylon, lycra and spandex.
 They never rolled down or bunched up on my legs and they were so comfortable that I almost forgot I was wearing them.

-TIP: If you want extra warmth (which I did), purchase a pair of over-the-calf silk sock liners.
+TIP: If you want extra warmth, purchase a pair of over-the-calf silk sock liners.
 Similar to base layers for your body, they do not create extra bulk and can be worn layered with wool socks or can be worn alone.

 Within a few months of this trip, I would be on a cruise to Alaska and would need to use these items again.

 In addition to advice about clothing, my friend gave me a list of items that would make the outdoors a little more friendly to the parts of my body that would be exposed to wind, sun and cold temperatures:

 - Dark sunglasses to prevent snow blindness

 - Lip balm with sunscreen

 - Saline nasal spray or nasal gel to prevent nosebleed

 - Portable tissue packets to keep in coat/jacket pocket, as cold and wind tend to make the nose and eyes run